YashdalfTheGray/ieee-workshop/talk/building-the-client.md

 ## `device.types.ts`

-Now we'll add some data interaction into the app.
-We'll first create a data type to store the data coming from Particle and then we'll create a service (a component without any view) to get that data for us.
+Now we will add some data interaction into the app.
+We will first create a data type to store the data coming from Particle and then we will create a service (a component without any view) to get that data for us.
 Add a file called `device.types.ts`.
 This file contains a type definition that is used to tell Typescript what kind of data we are expecting from Particle.
 Since it's a fair amount of typing, the contents of the file can be copied from [here](https://gist.githubusercontent.com/YashdalfTheGray/a80085637f61daa9cd1ec07ff29917f9/raw/21e1cda7784ab6c0a1b0de498f6a40fd9f5ef13f/device.types.ts).

 The syntax of note in `devices.types.ts` is the `export type Device` line.
 This creates a new type of variable that we can use called `Device` and lists out all the properties that it can have.
 Look at the last property in that type definition, the one called `variables`.
 The `?` before `:` means that it is optional and at any point, the variables member of this type may or may not be present on an instance.
 Similarly, the `DeviceVariables` type has three optional members.